YashasAB/notebook445/yab2_LabNotebook.md

 # 5th December

 **The final plan - I have to introduce the project, state our goals and also describe the high level organization of the subsystems.
 Michael then goes into detail with all the parts we have.
-Breanne takes over in the end and talks about what we could achieve wehre we went wrong, conclusions and future plans**
+Breanne takes over in the end and talks about what we could achieve where we went wrong, conclusions and future plans**